Bellspringsteen/community_board_dashboard/README.md

 TODO

-* Folder in s3 for each cb
-* export votes is broken for this
 * change twilio so it passes back to endpoint the cb
 * add password to each lambda env variable
-* put behind a url labsbell.com/cbvoting/  -> A alias in route53

 # Run it all local